DevGrow/devgrow.github.io/_posts/2010-03-10-new-google-gold-rush.markdown

 - thoughts
 ---

 A new and exciting opportunity was announced today and it's certainly worth sharing.
 Google [has unveiled](http://googleblog.blogspot.com/2010/03/open-for-business-google-apps.html) a new marketplace for Google Apps, appropriately named (you guessed it) the [Google Apps Marketplace](http://google.com/appsmarketplace).
-There are more than 2 million businesses with over 25 million users currently using Google Apps, many of whom are willing to spend money for a useful app, as they're already paying Google for using the base service.<!-- more -->
+There are more than 2 million businesses with over 25 million users currently using Google Apps, many of whom are willing to spend money for a useful app, as they're already paying Google for using the base service.